khink/TK17_Bot/README.md

 - blanco ("I will go voting but i'll leave it empty")
 - niet ("I will stay at home and play Rocket League")

+There's no option for "undecided", because in the end you would end up choosing one of the other options.
+Just like in some types of political debate, there is no room for nuance here :)

 ## About the software